yueanchih/tab_mayors/README.md

 Although it is possible to have the messages managed by the bots, but it's better to have it managed by the code.
 There are different scenarios where the bot custom command string gets too long and hard to maintain.

 To change them, you can search and modify in github or locally in your code editor.

-All 5 files are under [./netlify/functions](./netlify/functions)
+All 5 important files are under [./netlify/functions](./netlify/functions)

 Example: